Slain Marine who cradled baby at Kabul airport loved her job

 TAYLOR HOOVER, 31

 Staff Sgt.
-Taylor Hoover, of Utah, had been in the Marines for 11 years and was remembered as a hero who died serving others, his father, Darin Hoover, said.
+Taylor Hoover, of Utah, had been in the Marines for 11 years and was remembered as a hero, his father, Darin Hoover, said.

-“He is a hero.
-He gave his life protecting those that can’t protect themselves, doing what he loved serving his country,” said Darin Hoover, who lives in a Salt Lake City suburb.
+“He gave his life protecting those that can’t protect themselves, doing what he loved serving his country,” said Darin Hoover, who lives in a Salt Lake City suburb.

 He said he had heard from Marines who said they were grateful they had his son as their sergeant.